Indian Institute of Management Calcutta: Teaching Blocks

 IIM Calcutta's main Academic Block is situated next to the main administrative building and has four large lecture halls and several additional classrooms.
 Another academic building named New Teaching Block was opened in 2000 to supplement the main block.
-A new Academic Block has also been constructed and was declared open by the then Prime Minister of India, Dr. Manmohan Singh in August 2011.
+A new Academic Block has also been constructed and was declared open by the then Prime Minister of India, Manmohan Singh in August 2011.

 Auditorium

 The Auditorium at IIM Calcutta, popularly called the Audi, hosts most of the important functions in the campus like the convocation, conferences, student events and talks.
 The facility seats 750 people and was built at a cost of over ₹90 million.
 It is fully air-conditioned and is equipped with ultra-modern equipment including professional audio and visual systems.

 Library

 The IIM-C library is named Bidhan Chandra Roy Library or BC Roy Memorial Library, after Bidhan Chandra Roy, the second Chief Minister of the state of West Bengal and the first chairman of the institute.
 The library is primarily envisioned to meet the requirements of the IIM-C's academic programmes.
 It was started with a grant from the Ford Foundation.
 It houses over 160,000 volumes and also subscribes to hundreds of management journals and provides access to a large collection of electronic databases.
 The library processes and functions are fully computerized and in addition to print material, it provides access to more than 40,000 online full-text journals.